btbristow/bookstore-management-api/docs/index.md

 ## Get Started

-Start by using a mock API service to send your first request.
+Install a mock API service and send your first request.

 * [Test with JSON Server](tutorials/test-with-json-server.md) — Test locally with no integration.
 * [Get store inventory](tutorials/get-store-inventory.md) — Get an example list of books in stock.

 ## Tutorials

-Review common workflows before building them into your app.
+Review common workflows and build them into your app.

 * [Create an order](tutorials/create-an-order.md) — Get a book and create a customer; use them in a new order.
 * [Update a store](tutorials/update-store.md) — Update the books in stock; edit customer and order details.